 Midsummer Eve, the big summer celebration in Sweden!

-94If you are in Sweden in late June you better be prepared for what you most certainly will encounter.
-And you will not be safe even if you're not in Sweden, since where there are Swedes it might be celebrated a traditional Swedish midsummer.
+If you are in Sweden in late June you better be prepared for what you most certainly will encounter.
+And you will not be safe even if you're not in Sweden, since everywhere there are Swedes it may be a traditional Swedish celebration of Midsummer!
 I know for example that there are a big Swedish midsummer celebration in Hyde Park every year!

-Midsummer Eve is June 22, in 2012!
+Midsummer Eve is

 The history of Midsummer Eve festivities